playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### Akka Migration

 The deprecated static methods `play.libs.Akka.system` and `play.api.libs.concurrent.Akka.system` were removed.
-Please dependency inject an `ActorSystem` instance for access to the actor system.
+Use dependency injection to get an instance of `ActorSystem` and access the actor system.

 For Scala: